 Of all the fairy tales in existence, the one of “Aladdin and the Magic Lamp” has remained the most popular, though few versions have enjoyed the same sort of success as Disney’s 1992 animated feature that has been entertaining children of all ages for more than 25 years.
-One exception, of course, might very well be the recent live action version starring Will Smith as Genie (a role made famous by Robin Williams in the original), which has pulled in over $1 billion.
+One exception, of course, might very well be the recent live action version starring Will Smith as Genie (a role made famous by Robin Williams in the original), which has pulled in over $1 billion at the global box office.
 And for which talks have begun regarding a sequel.

-For much more on Aladdin, both then and now, please scroll down.
+For much more on Aladdin, both the new version and the animated original, please scroll down.

 Be sure to check out and subscribe to our Classic TV & Film Podcast for interviews with your favorite stars!

 2 of 13

 3 of 13